 About CWISC

 The Cavity Wall Insulation Self Certification scheme (CWISC) provides homeowners with the comfort of knowing that work by registered contractors complies with the requirements of the Building regulations.
-The scheme is operated by The Installation Assurance Authority (IAA) in association with the British Board of Agrément (BBA), and has been approved by the Department of Levelling Up Communities and Housing (DLUHC).
+The scheme is operated by The Installation Assurance Authority (IAA) and has been approved by the Department of Levelling Up Communities and Housing (DLUHC).
 Since it’s authorisation in 2010 over 1 million installations have been completed under the scheme, meaning that it is one of the largest Competent Persons Schemes.

 Registered installers under the scheme must comply with detailed technical requirements and installations are subject to regular independent inspections and audits to ensure that work complies with the Building Regulations.
 A copy of the scheme rules is available here.